 There are also day trips to consider, as many of Italy’s gems are within an easy day trip from Florence, like the Chianti wine region, Bologna, and Verona.
-See our guide to day trips to take from Florence for more ideas.
+See our guide to day trips to take from nearby Bologna for more ideas.

 If you’re hitting up Italy as part of a larger trip to Europe, be sure to check out our 2-week Europe Itinerary.